Jane Fellowes, Baroness Fellowes: Early life and education

 Lady Fellowes is the second daughter of Edward John Spencer, 8th Earl Spencer (1924–1992), and the Hon.
 Frances Ruth Burke Roche (1936–2004).
 Her parents married in 1954 but divorced in 1969.
 She has always used her middle name of Jane (just as her elder sister also uses one of her middle names).
 One of Jane's godparents is Prince Edward, Duke of Kent.
 She was a bridesmaid at his 1961 wedding to Katharine Worsley.

 Like her sisters, Lady Fellowes was educated at West Heath boarding school near Sevenoaks in Kent.
-Sources say she was an excellent student, achieving the status of school Prefect and passing a good number of A-level exams.
+Sources say she was an excellent student, achieving the status of school prefect and passing a number of A-level exams.
 To paraphrase Andrew Morton, Lady Fellowes acquired a "hatful" of O-level and A-level exams.

 Marriage and children

-On 20 April 1978, Jane married her distant relation Robert Fellowes (b.
-1941), then assistant private secretary to the Queen.
-During the ceremony at Westminster Abbey, Jane's sister Diana was a bridesmaid.
+On 20 April 1978, Jane married her distant relation Robert Fellowes (1941–2024), then assistant private secretary to the Queen.
+The ceremony was held at the Royal Military Chapel (The Guards' Chapel), Wellington Barracks.

 On 12 July 1999, Robert Fellowes was granted a life peerage as Baron Fellowes, of Shotesham in the County of Norfolk, after first being knighted as Sir Robert Fellowes.

-Lord and Lady Fellowes have three children and four grandchildren:

-The Honourable Laura Jane Fellowes (19 July 1980); married Nicholas Peter Pettman on 30 May 2009.
-The couple has two sons.

-The Honourable Alexander Robert Fellowes (23 March 1983); married Alexandra Finlay on 20 September 2013.
-They have two children: